 We ma 1A.
 Working with people: Assessing needs We maximise the effectiveness of people's care and treatment by assessing and reviewing their health, care, wellbeing, and communication needs with them Ref.
 Code What do we know about the quality and impact of social care practice?
 How do we know it?
 Our plans to maintain or improve practice 1.2.
 Putting people at the centre of their care We strive to ensure that our assessment and support planning is person-centred, and strengths based.
 This approach is the heart of our operating model, which puts people at the centre of assessment and decision making and supports workers to ensure people can live as independently as possible.
-Our core processes to support practice are, • weekly group supervision meetings • regular one to ones and case progression supervisions • consistent and structured case recording approach • specialist administrative function • strengthened quality assurance mechanisms (Practice Development Cycle case audits) Throughout our Practice Assurance Framework, processes and guidance are the core principles of developing 'a full picture of the person, their strengths, likes or dislikes and who and what matters to them' and considering how a person's needs can be met by building on their own strengths or support from family, friends or their communities.
-We are rolling out the 3 Conversations approach across our services.
-Feedback from people who use our services and practitioners indicates that the approach has enhanced person-centred, IR 5 and IR 6 contains our assessment processes and pathways, and eligibility guidance.
+Our core processes to support practice are, • weekly group supervision meetings IR 5 and IR 6 contains our assessment processes and pathways, and eligibility guidance.
 Implementing the operating model increased capacity within the service, and led to more people receiving reablement, fewer people moving into residential care settings, and more people maintaining their independence.
-Our Practice Framework ^[IR 31] outlines how we quality assure care and support assessment and support planning processes.
-Results from our Adults and Communities staff survey ^[IR 4] from August-September 2024, show that 70% agreed that assessment and care planning arrangements promotes wellbeing and independence.
-81% of respondents agreed that 'the wellbeing principle is embedded throughout the Council's care and support system and is clearly promoted in care and support.
-Our pilot survey of people receiving services ^[IR 2] , (April-June 2023), suggested that 65% of people feel in control of their care and support, and 57% felt they were listened to (34% were not sure and 0 said they weren't listened to).
-Examples of feedback from people contacted through our practice development cycle, We continue to put people at the centre of our practice, through embedding the Practice Assurance Framework ^[IR 31] and through the 3 Conversations approach.
+Our Practice Framework ^[IR 31] outlines how we quality We continue to put people at the centre of our practice, through embedding the Practice Assurance Framework ^[IR 31] and through the 3 Conversations approach.
 Revised Care and Support Assessment and Support Plans are being designed to improve how assessment conversations are recorded.
-Our aim is to ensure assessments and support plans better represent the persons views about their life, the strengths they have, and what they want to achieve to build a good life for them to live as independently as possible.
+Our aim is to ensure assessments and support plans better represent the persons views about their life, the strengths they have, and what they regular one to ones and case progression supervisions consistent and structured case recording approach specialist administrative function strengthened quality assurance mechanisms (Practice Development Cycle case audits) assure care and support assessment and support planning processes.
+Results from our Adults and Communities staff survey [IR 4] from August-September 2024, show that 70% agreed that assessment and care planning arrangements promotes wellbeing and independence.
+81% of respondents agreed that want to achieve to build a good life for them to live as independently as possible.
 The roll out will consider the processes, case recording and performance reporting required to support the 3Cs model.
-Through our Practice Development Cycles (PDCs) we will continue to quality assure our care and support assessment and planning processes and identify and address any staff training needs.
+Through our Practice Development Cycles (PDCs) we will continue to quality assure our Throughout our Practice Assurance Framework, processes and guidance are the core principles of developing 'a full picture of the person, their strengths, likes or dislikes and who and what matters to them' and considering how a person's needs can be met by building on their own strengths or support from family, friends or their communities. 'the wellbeing principle is embedded throughout the Council's care and support system and is clearly promoted in care and support'.
+Our pilot survey of people receiving services ^[IR 2] , (April-June 2023), suggested that 65% of people feel in control of their care and support, and 57% felt they were listened to (34% were not sure and 0 said they weren't listened to). care and support assessment and planning processes and identify and address any staff training needs.
 We implemented a Managers Training Toolkit [IR 36] which supports care pathway managers to ensure their staff undertake required training which enhances their capability to carry out their role.
-As outlined in the Learning and Development Delivery Plan (2023/24) ^[IR 36] , we continue to provide significant training support for our staff and external care providers across a range of areas related to care and support assessment and planning.
-For 2024/25 we will changes being implemented include, introducing standard communications and a video to explain assessment and what they can expect from us.
+As outlined in the Learning and use our services and practitioners indicates that the approach has enhanced person-centred, what happens while people wait for their assessment and what they can expect from us.